1 January 1953 Toshiro Mayuzumi (23) joins two other Japanese composers in founding the Group of Three to promote contemporary music.

 31 January 1953 The government of Czechoslovakia is reorganized on the Soviet model.

 Six days of storms, high tides, and floods cause death and destruction in the North Sea.
 The Netherlands lists 1,395 dead, Great Britain 546, and Belgium 23.
 The British ferry Princess Victoria sinks today between Scotland and Northern Ireland taking 132 people with her.
 Only 44 survive.
+The home of Benjamin Britten (39) and Peter Pears at 4 Crabbe Street, Aldeburgh is flooded on the first floor.

 After Aaron Copland’s (52) Lincoln Portrait is cancelled from inauguration festivities for Dwight Eisenhower because of the composer’s political views, eminent American historian Bruce Catton writes in The Nation : “So the Copland number was not heard, and if this was in the end something less than a fatal blow to the evil designs of the men in the Kremlin, it at least saved the assembled Republicans from being compelled to listen to Lincoln’s brooding words: ‘Fellow citizens, we cannot escape history.
 We of this Congress and this administration will be remembered in spite of ourselves.’”